Dodge Dakota Insurance Rates

 Geographic Price Range

-Choosing to live in a large city can have significant affects on car insurance rates.
-Areas with sparse population have lower incidents of physical damage claims than larger metro areas.
+Your location can have significant affects on insurance rates.
+Rural areas have a lower frequency of physical damage claims than larger metro areas.

 Rural Areas $723